dridi/cashpack/tst/README.rst

 that diverge from the happy and default paths.
 For instance it is possible to set the initial size of the dynamic table, as shown in some appendices::

-    tst_decode -t 256 # start with a 256B table
+    tst_decode --table-size 256 # start with a 256B table

 It is also possible to expect a decoding or an encoding error, but it also requires to build empty files for the HTTP message and the dynamic table::